testfairy/docs/docs/021_SDK/40_Attaching_Files_To_Sessions.md

 TestFairy allows developers to attach files to sessions.
 As a developer, you can upload up to 5 files to a given session, with a maximum size of 15MB per file.
 Files must be local to the device.
 Be sure to check the device logs if there were any problems uploading files.
+Only file extensions [.jpeg, .jpg, .png, .txt and .sqlite] are supported, others uploads will be ignored.

 <div data-duration-in="300" data-duration-out="100" class="docs-tabs w-tabs">
 	<div class="docs-tabs-menu w-tab-menu" style="flex-wrap: wrap;">